 Originally conceived as an online book retailer, Amazon now stands at the forefront of online retail, setting standards for other companies to follow.
 As an online retailer, you need to take a page from Amazon’s book to attract and retain customers.
 While you may not be able to outmatch Amazon, you can still spark more conversions by offering customers perks like discounts and free shipping.
 Let’s explore how you can take advantage of these two incentives to see more sales and higher customer satisfaction.

-Whether a discount reduces a bill by 5 cents or 5 dollars, smart shoppers appreciate a good deal.
+Whether a discount reduces a bill by 5 cents or 5 dollars, smart shoppers appreciate a good deal, and companies such as Amazon take notice.
 Flagship Research conducted a study to show that millennials prefer online discounts to free shopping.
 The numbers are in and 34% of respondents aged 25-34 want a discount for an online purchase, while only 18.5% preferred free shipping to online discounts.

 While business owners should take the results of this study with a grain of salt, these findings are great news if millennials make up your target audience.
 Millennials already have an estimated $600 billion in purchasing power, and that amount will continue to rapidly increase.
 As a result, you should consider adjusting your strategy to include occasional discounts.
+Amazon offers discounts at Whole Foods, a millennial hotspot, for being an Amazon Prime member, and people capitalize on it.
 Like a drop of blood attracting a hungry great white shark, millennials will flock to your website in the masses if they spot a worthwhile deal.

 You have an unlimited amount of options when it comes to extending exclusive offers, discounts, coupons and deals.
 Let’s take a look at some of the most popular discount practices for online retailers: